 Make sure you know what to ask the other person.
 Your message, as well as the questions you ask, should be aligned with your objectives and the outcomes you want to achieve from the event.

 Active listening – You only have a few minutes with each person so in addition to talking about yourself succinctly, show genuine interest, maintain eye contact and demonstrate you are listening by nodding and encouraging people to continue.
 When the other person is talking, your priority is to listen and ask your questions as soon as appropriate.

 Being a good listener makes a good impression and increases your likeability.
 You can also show your willingness to listen by letting the other person speak first.

 Clearly communicate your interest to connect after the event

 If you meet someone you’d like to do business with or keep as an active connection, make sure you clearly indicate that you would like to talk further.
 And then follow through.
 Give them a call or send them an email after the event.
 Set-up a meeting over coffee.
 Follow up is crucial in building your relationship with your new connection.

-If you want a genuinely exciting and extremely beneficial networking experience outside of your usual networking meetings, then get along to a speed networking event.
+If you want a genuinely exciting and extremely beneficial business networking experience outside of your usual networking meetings, then get along to a speed networking event.
 You’ll find yourself loving it as much as we do!